andrew/ultimate-awesome/README.md

 - [Awesome-LLM-RAG-Application](https://github.com/lizhe2004/Awesome-LLM-RAG-Application) - The resources about the application based on LLM with RAG pattern.
 - [iOS_ML](https://github.com/alexsosn/iOS_ML) - List of Machine Learning, AI, NLP solutions for iOS.
 The most recent version of this article can be found on my blog.
 - [awesome-economics](https://github.com/antontarasenko/awesome-economics) - A curated collection of links for economists.
-- [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
 - [awesome-pinescript](https://github.com/pAulseperformance/awesome-pinescript) - A Comprehensive Collection of Everything Related to Tradingview Pine Script. .
 - [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [bots](https://github.com/hackerkid/bots) -  :zap: Tools for building bots.
 - [awesome-typography](https://github.com/Jolg42/awesome-typography) - ✏︎ Curated list about digital typography 🔥.
+- [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
 - [awesome-immigration](https://github.com/acacess/awesome-immigration) - An Awesome list of long-term visas.
 - [awesome-dbt](https://github.com/Hiflylabs/awesome-dbt) - A curated list of awesome dbt resources .
 - [awesome-meteor](https://github.com/Urigo/awesome-meteor) - A curated, community driven list of awesome Meteor packages, libraries, resources and shiny things.